 What is a Customer Data Platform (CDP)?

 The Customer Data Platform landscape has exploded with over 100+ vendors claiming to be CDPs in the last 12 months.
-The first step to finding the right solution for you is to understand what a Customer Data Platform actually is and does.
+The first step to finding the right solution within the rapidly growing customer data platform market is to understand what a Customer Data Platform actually is and does.
 This page is designed to help answer those questions.

 Table of Contents